prashant21GITHUB/TokenManagementSystem/readme.txt

 verification.
 It assigns a service counter to generated token.
 The assigned service counter is dedicated to serve either NORMAL or PREMIUM category tokens.
 The token category is passed in token generation request by user.

-Internally, each service counter is subscribed to its corresponding queue name(kafka) and the generated token message is published to its assigned service counter's queue name.
+Internally, each service counter is subscribed to its corresponding queue name(a kafka topic) and the generated token message is published to its assigned service counter's queue name.
+Note - You can also get more detailed action, requests and responses in application.log file.
+See Logging section in this file.

 Through below settings you can provide the required information to application: